modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 - Changes to the Reference FMUs will automatically require a new version.

-- Rules for the FMI Cross-Check may change at most once every 12 months (including fee schedule) - taking effect at the beginning of the next calendar year (exception for this version 4.0 which will take effect ASAP after accepted by the FMI Steering Committee).
+- Rules for the FMI Cross-Check may change at most once every 12 months - taking effect at the beginning of the next calendar year.
 Exceptions: Clarifications and corrections reflecting implementations of the infrastructure may always be made to the rules document.

 - Information about rule changes will be communicated to fmi-design@fmi-standard.org as well as the email addresses documented in the tool info csv file.